the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-composition.md

 };
 ~~~~~~~

+Component composition is one of React's more powerful features.
+Essentially we'll discover how to use a React element in the same fashion as an HTML element by leveraging its opening and closing tag.

-Instead of using the `label` prop from before, we inserted the text "Search:" between the component's element's tags.
+In the previous example, instead of using the `label` prop from before, we inserted the text "Search:" between the component's element's tags.
 In the InputWithLabel component, you have access to this information via **React's children** prop now.
-Instead of using the `label` prop, use the `children` prop to render everything that has been passed down from above where you want it:
+Instead of using the `label` prop, use the `children` prop to render everything that has been rendered in between the `<InputWithLabel>` opening and closing tag:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~